grommunio/grommunio-documentation/admin/administration.rst

 There are 10 main categories of user properties:

 - Account: RPC/HTTP (Outlook Anywhere), MAPI/HTTP, IMAP, POP3 etc.
   configuration
+- Alt names: Alternative usernames to log into mail-clients with (does not have to be an e-mail address)
-- User: MAPI props
+- Details: MAPI props
 - Contact: Additional MAPI props
 - Roles: Roles of the user
 - SMTP: Additional e-mails for this user (aliases) and forwarding rules